PanJoseph/-bandit-core/README.md

 ### isActive converter

 By default the first converted always applied is the `isActive` converter, it applies a boolean `active` property to all coins & variants in the sample depending on whether or not they were flipped active when mixing the coins in the chest.
-This includes flipping dependent coins active and inactive depending on the results of their dependents.
+This includes flipping dependent coins active and inactive depending on the results of the coins they are dependent on.